uphold/docs/_tickers.md

 # Tickers
 Developers can query at any time the rates we utilize when exchanging one form of value for another.
-These are expressed in "currency pairs."
+These are expressed in "currency pairs".

 ## Get Tickers for Currency